-Ugadi is also written as Yugadi, but it is pronounced as Ugadi.
-Yugadi is a Sanskrit word, which is made of two different words, one is ‘Yuga’ and other is ‘Adi’.
+Ugadi is also written as Yugadi, but pronounced as Ugadi.
+Yugadi is a Sanskrit word, which is made of two different words, one is ‘Yuga’ and the other is ‘Adi’.
 Yuga means year and Adi means Beginning.
 So, Yugadi means the beginning of the New Year.
 This is the reason that the festival of Ugadi is celebrated as a new beginning.
 There is a legend associated with the festival of Ugadi, let’s get to know about the story behind it.

-Ugadi is said to be the change in lunar orbit and the beginning of lunar year in Hindu Calendar.
+It is said that Ugadi is the day when Lord Brahma created the universe.
+It was on this day that Brahma formed the days, months, and years.
+So, the first day of this new start was named as Ugadi.
+This festival is said to be the change in lunar orbit and the beginning of the lunar year in Hindu Calendar.
 After a long & shivering winter season, a new season of blossoms arrives, which marks the day of Ugadi festival.

 The first day of Hindu month, Chaitra is celebrated as Ugadi at Andhra Pradesh and Karnataka.
-On this auspicious day of Ugadi, people usually wake up before the sunrise, take a sacred bath of oil, and wear new clothes.
+On this auspicious day of Ugadi, people usually wake up before sunrise, take a sacred bath of oil, and wear new clothes.
 After this, people clean the whole house, and then decorate their homes and temples with mango leaves and jasmine flowers.
 People make rangolis at their gates to beautify their homes.
 All the members of family collectively worship the Almighty and seek blessings from him.
 After this, people offer holy water to the Lord Sun.

+There is a particular dish, which denotes all the tastes of life.
+It is made up of jaggery, Neem buds, tamarind juice, and raw mangoes.
+This dish is known as Bevu Bella.
 So, this was all about the celebrations & the delicious delicacies of Ugadi in Karnataka & Andhra Pradesh.
-Go ahead and celebrate Ugadi in 2016 with wonderful celebrations and tasty delicacies.
+Go ahead and celebrate Ugadi in 2020 with wonderful celebrations and tasty delicacies.
 Let’s get to know about the celebration all around India.

 The Pandits living in Kashmir celebrate New Year as Navreh festival.
 Navreh is a Sanskrit word, which means Nav Varsh in Hindi i.e New Year.
-On the night before Navreh, Kashmiri Pandits keep raw rice, bread, yogurt, flowers, almonds, walnuts, salt, sugar candy, silver coin, mirror, and Panchang in a plate.
+On the night before Navreh, Kashmiri Pandits keep raw rice, bread, yogurt, flowers, almonds, walnuts, salt, sugar candy, silver coin, mirror, and Panchang on a plate.
 This plate is the first thing to see when they wake up.
-Kashmiri Hindu calendar’s Saptarshi Era is said to be started on this day.
+Kashmiri Hindu calendar’s Saptarshi Era is said to have started on this day.

 Maharashtra and Goa celebrate the first day of Hindu month, Chaitra as Gudi Padwa.
 Gudi means temple and Padwa is the first day after Shukla Paksha (bright phase of Moon).